ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 {: #vc_vcenterserveroverview-virtualization-mgmt}

 This layer consists of the following components:
-* vCenter Server Appliance with embedded Platform Services Controller (PSC).
+* vCenter Server Appliance with embedded Platform Services Controller (PSC)
-* For NSX-T - three NSX Manager or Controller nodes (total of three nodes).
+* Three NSX Manager or Controller nodes in total
-* For NSX-V - one NSX Manager and three VMware NSX Controller™ nodes (total of four nodes).
-* VMware NSX Edge™ clusters - two.
+* Two VMware NSX Edge™ clusters
 * IBM CloudDriver virtual server instance (VSI).
 The CloudDriver VSI is deployed on demand as needed for certain operations such as adding hosts to the environment.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 400 hosts and up to 4,000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.

-In total, the base offering has the following requirements, which are reserved for the virtualization management layer.
+In total, the base offering requires 42 vCPU and 128 GB vRAM, which are reserved for the virtualization management layer.
-* For NSX-T, 42 vCPU and 128 GB vRAM
-* For NSX-V, 38 vCPU and 67 GB vRAM

 The remaining host capacity for your virtual machines (VMs) depends on several factors, such as oversubscription rate, VM sizing, and workload performance requirements.

 For more information about the architecture, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).